mrojas/MRBarView/README.md

 MRBarView follows the usual data source pattern.
 You view controller should implement the protocol **MRBarViewDataSource**.
 The following methods are mandatory:

-- numberOfSegmentsInBarView: Determines how many segments are in the bar view.
+- **numberOfSegmentsInBarView**: Determines how many segments are in the bar view.
 Example:
 ```Objective-C
 - (NSInteger)numberOfSegmentsInBarView:(MRBarView *)barView {
     return 5;
 }
 ```

-- valueAtIndex: Returns the value for a given segment.
+- **valueAtIndex**: Returns the value for a given segment.
 Example:
 ```Objective-C
 - (CGFloat)barView:(MRBarView *)barView valueAtIndex:(NSInteger)index {
     return 4.13;
 }
 ```

-- colorAtIndex: Returns the color for a given segment.
+- **colorAtIndex**: Returns the color for a given segment.
 Example:
 ```Objective-C
 - (UIColor *)barView:(MRBarView *)barView colorAtIndex:(NSInteger)index {
     return [UIColor redColor];